mpinaud/alleysofyourmind/README.md

 ## Version 2 Approach

 For my approach today I'll be using a lot of the same practices I learned the past couple days.
 I'll be using more of a 6-1 folder structure for my SASS.
-There will be all the same assets from Version 1.
+There will be all the same assets from Version 1 plus more content.
 For this new page layout I would like to implement the grid system from our lesson a few days ago as well as a add a few more content sections.

 ## Setup/Installation Requirements